Senior living communities turn away visitors to prevent COVID-19 spread

 JACKSON, Miss.
 (WJTV) — The coronavirus has created a trying time for everybody, but particularly for senior citizens in assisted living and their loved ones.

-Medical professionals said elderly people are most at risk for COVID-19, leading many nursing and rehabilitation homes to close their doors to visitors like Manhattan in Jackson.
+Medical professionals said elderly people are most at risk for COVID-19, leading many nursing and rehabilitation homes to close their doors to visitors, like Manhattan Nursing and Rehabilitation Center in Jackson.

 This makes it tough on families like Rosie Gibson’s, whose mom is under their care.